 Looking back, it was really my first lesson in learning that we reap what we sow.
 The years since have proven again and again that it's one of the most valuable lessons I ever learned.
 Without those six years of paper routes and Mike Ludke's guidance, well...
 I don't want to think about it.

-Twenty years ago, my wife and I started our own newspaper in our local community - a stint that lasted three years.
+Thirty years ago, my wife and I started our own newspaper in our local Florida community.
 To help get the paper delivered, I hired 11 kids to work as paperboys and papergirls.
-One day early in that first year, I'd finishing my own deliveries, and decided to cruise into the kid's neighborhoods to see how they were doing.
+One day, early in that first year, I'd finishing my own deliveries, and decided to cruise into the kid's neighborhoods to see how they were doing.
 I wheeled the car onto Alcorn Road and there was Mike Mings, a 12-year-old paperboy, peddling his bike, canvas paperbag thrown over his shoulder, stuffed to the brim with rolled newspapers.
-OUR newspapers.